dyavas21/Shopping-App/README.md

 <br>

-The design is from my friend Darry Ramadhan
+The design is from https://pixel.buildwithangga.com/home

 <br>